visgl/math.gl/docs/modules/geoarrow/migration-guide.md

 child names, semantic dimension, coordinate layout, CRS, and edge metadata.
 It should not iterate rows through scalar accessors.
 The adapter is the only place that imports Apache Arrow.

+For serialized input, pass the borrowed Binary/LargeBinary/BinaryView descriptor directly to `decodeGeoArrowWKB`.
+Do not consolidate chunks or view data buffers first.
+Leave `dimension` at its metadata value and use the decoder's default `infer` policy unless trusted extension metadata explicitly requests normalization.
+Request the final coordinate layout, float width, and offset width in that call so math.gl writes those buffers once.

+Use `getGeoArrowWKBVertexCount` when sizing or policy decisions need a serialized vertex count.
+It uses the shared `@math.gl/wkb` structural visitor in count-only mode, so loaders.gl does not need to retain its separate WKB count parser.

+For mixed output, adapt math.gl's stable per-chunk child schema directly to Arrow dense unions.
+There is no union validity buffer: a null row selects a child slot that is null in that child's validity bitmap.
+This is deliberate and avoids an adapter-only null encoding.

 ## From luma.gl

 The private prototype coupled tessellation and interleaving to Arrow vectors, worker lifecycle, and